Monday, August 30, 2021

 At a memorial event for the Normandy invasion Ben became aware that the Russians actually suffered more from World War II and are not credited enough for their role in defeating the Nazis.
 Putin is something like Trump in that he is obsessed with the lost glory of Russia.
 Russia is actually weak and are not the danger they were once.

-Ben had a few conversations with Alexey Navalny, a dissident who shared felt Russia should be nationalistic.
+Ben had a few conversations with Alexey Navalny, a dissident who felt Russia should be nationalistic.
 His biggest concern was the lack of truth.
 As you may know Alexey survived what some assume is a poisoning effort on the orders of Putin and is now in prison.
 A quote from Alexander Solzhnitsen " Violence can only be concealed by a lie and the lie can only be maintained by violence."

 China is the real game changer.
 They not only have developed into an economic juggernaut, but also perhaps the most controlled population in history.
-While visiting China Ben and Obama were warned about their unannounced visit to the "Tibetan separatist" revealing government sensitivity regarding the Dalai Lama..
+While visiting China, Ben and Obama were warned about their unannounced visit to the "Tibetan separatist" revealing government sensitivity regarding the Dalai Lama.
 Talking with dissident Bao Pu on different occasions Ben learned of the Chinese government ability to know what any one person was thinking.
 Hong Kong is being treated much more harshly than promised.
 They have developed protesting on a massive scale and support other protest movements such as mentioned for Belarus.

 Xi Jinping was more interesting than I had thought.
 He married a pop singer.
-More astounding was that his parents had offending authorities and suffered.
+More astounding was that his parents had offended authorities and suffered.
 Xi in fact has not only worked to more controlling, but also projecting China more globally than his predecessors.

 The Uighurs are an oppressed group in China with over one million under detention.
 Xi dismisses all complaints as none of your business.
 During the sweep looking for terrorists the Americans scooped up a few Uighurs that ended up at Guantanamo.
 During Obama's administration it was assessed that the Uighurs posed no threat to America.
 The Chinese authorities were interested, but it was decided the best option was to release them in America.
 Republicans kicked up such a fuss that that was blocked and made it impossible to close Guantanamo.